 Impact Minimization: All practicable and appropriate means to avoid or minimize adverse environmental effects were analyzed and incorporated into the recommended plan.
 Best management practices (BMPs) as detailed in the EA will be implemented, if appropriate, to minimize impacts.
-Sections 2.3.3 and 2.3.4 of the draft EA lists BMPs and conservation measures related to Endangered Species Act (ESA)-listed species and water quality.
+Sections 2.3.3 and 2.3.4 of the final EA lists BMPs and conservation measures related to Endangered Species Act (ESA)-listed species and water quality.
 This includes scheduling the in-water work window between 15 October and 15 February to avoid migrating ESA-listed salmon and monitoring for turbidity and pH changes during construction.
 The USACE will require the contractor to submit a spill prevention and countermeasures plan to prevent deleterious materials from entering the water.
 Further, the scheduling of the large lock closure (Section 2.3.2) considers the importance of minimizing disruption to navigation such that each lock closure within the in-water work window will be limited to 30 days with a navigation period of at least 15 consecutive days.
 Impact to recreation is mitigated by keeping the small lock open and maintaining public access across the Locks.

 Mitigation: The recommended plan will result in unavoidable adverse impacts to the Lake Washington Ship Canal (LWSC) Historic District as there would be 100 percent loss of the original LLCG.
-To mitigate for these unavoidable adverse impacts, the USACE is developing a memorandum of agreement that documents the adverse effect (Sections 3.7 and 7.7 of the draft EA).
+To mitigate for these unavoidable adverse impacts, the USACE developed a Memorandum of Agreement (MOA) that documents the adverse effect (see Compliance part "e" below; Sections 3.7 and 7.7 of the final EA).

-Public Review: Public review of the draft EA and FONSI will be completed February 2022.
-All comments submitted during the public review period will be responded to in the Final EA and FONSI.
+Public Review: Public review of the draft EA and FONSI was completed 11 February 2022.
+All comments submitted during the public review period are addressed in the final EA and FONSI (Appendix C of the final EA).

 Treaty Tribes: The Muckleshoot Indian Tribe and the Suquamish Indian Tribe were contacted regarding the LLCG project and the USACE will continue to coordinate throughout the project to meet Tribal trust obligations.
 The Suquamish Indian Tribe expressed concerns with the in-water work window overlapping with the Tribal coho salmon fishery that takes place annually as early as mid-September and could extend to early November.
 It is expected that up to 10,000 adult coho salmon will pass the Locks on their annual migration.
-The USACE will supply additional project information and discuss construction logistics with the Suquamish Indian Tribe to avoid and minimize effects to the coho salmon fishery.
+The USACE supplied additional project information and discussed construction logistics with the Suquamish Indian Tribe to avoid and minimize effects to the coho salmon fishery.
 Further coordination and consultation with both Tribes will occur throughout the construction effort.